Bitlatte/evoke/docs/content/index.md

-# Evoke: A Powerful, Simple, and Fast Static Site Generator
+# Evoke: The magic of a simple build.

-Welcome to the official documentation for Evoke, a static site generator that is small, fast, and powerful.
-Evoke is designed to be easy to use, with sensible defaults that allow for near-zero configuration.
-It also has full template support and an extension system that allows you to extend the core functionality.
+Welcome to the official documentation for Evoke.
+Evoke is a static site generator that operates on the principle of "It just works."
+It's not about complex commands or convoluted processes, but about the purity and speed of a tool so refined it feels like a natural extension of the developer's will.

 ## Why Evoke?